chrisdiphoorn/OutlookSignature/README.md

 # OutlookSignature
 Automatically Create Outlook Signatures based on Active Directory User Group Membership

+TODO:
 Place the CreateSignatures.vbs, CreateSignatures.wsf, SignatureDefaults.vbs, SignatureFunctions.vbs file into a Shared Folder EG: \\\ServerName\FileShare
 Place the SIGNATURE.tpl, SIGNATURE-Xmas.tpl and any Images file into a WEB Server which only needs to be accessable from the internal Network.
 Update the SignatureDefaults.vbs file with the Relevant ADDomain, SourceFilesURL, LDAPurl details.
 	ADDomain is the root Ldap

 Update the SIGNATURE.tpl file.
 Rename the File to reflect the Company Name. + Also update the contents of the file with the relevenat details and settings.
-NB: The Heading Text of the File needs to include the Name of the file.
+NOTE: The Heading Text of the File needs to include the Name of the file.
 If the script does not find the name of the tpl file insdie it, it wont run.

 NB: The HTML code is Outlook HTML 1.0 so it does not support the newer HTML commands.
 Each .tpl file is split up into 2 main sections.
 The Signature Variables & Settings ( Set Between the {<!-- -->}) , and the Signature HTML Code.

+TODO:
 Create Signature Group(s) and place users into these/this Group(s).
 Ensure that the Description Of the Group is the Name of the Signature .tpl file.
 Update the OU details into the SignatureDeafult file so the script knows where to look for the Signature Group(s).